mIRC-Scripters/mirckb/docs/source/beginner/bootcamp.rst

 .. note:: As you may have noticed, from the editbox, you can only pipe statements, you can’t use newlines.

 You will notice that after the first //echo command, once we’ve piped, we do not need to type any more slashes; this is because mIRC interprets the rest of the statements via the first initial two slashes.
-If you use one slash here, “Scripting \| echo Is \| echo Fun!” will be echoed, because the pipes have not been interpreted as statements seperator, we usually refer to something that can be interpreted that is not interpreted as ‘plain text’.
-We also refer to the processing of anything special (we’ve only seen the pipe character for now, but they are others) as ‘evaluation’, we will discuss it later.
+If you use one slash here, "Scripting \| echo Is \| echo Fun!" will be echoed, because the pipes have not been interpreted as statements seperator, we usually refer to something that can be interpreted that is not interpreted as ‘plain text’.
+We also refer to the processing of anything special (we’ve only seen the pipe character for now, but there are others) as ‘evaluation’, we will discuss it later.
 When you begin an editbox command with a double //, it does not execute the 1st command if the // is immediately followed by a space character, so be sure to not have an unnecessary space at the beginning.

 Let’s Make It Into An Alias, Shall We?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~